wn1980/docker-code-server/README.md

 *   **Supervisor:** Process management is handled by Supervisor.
 Configuration files are located in the `supervisor/` directory within this repository and copied to `/opt/supervisor` inside the container.
     *   `supervisor/supervisord.conf`: Main supervisor configuration.
-    *   `supervisor/code-server.conf`: Configuration for running the `code-server` process (check here for password settings, startup flags, etc.).
+    *   `supervisor/code-server.conf`: Configuration for running the `code-server` process (check here for startup flags like `--auth`, `--cert`, etc.).
 *   **code-server:** User-specific settings are stored in `/home/ubuntu/.config/code-server` within the container, which is persisted by the `config` volume.
 *   **Conda:** The `dev_env` environment is activated by default for the `ubuntu` user's bash sessions via `.bashrc`.
 You can manage packages using `conda install`, `conda remove`, etc., within the `code-server` terminal.

+*Note: AI code generation tools assisted in the development of this project.*

 ## 🤝 Contributing